 The duck is presented at your table, then carved table-side.
 The chef would deftly cuts the meat into thin slices, and elegantly layers them on a plate with the skin.

-The duck is generally is crispy yet light, melts in your mouth with a thin layer of juicy fat.
+Experience the crispy yet light met, which melts in your mouth with a thin layer of juicy fat.

 For the crab, taste it chilled and uniquely marinated in Japanese Sake sauce instead of the conventional ginger and vinegar, its natural sweetness complementing the rice based wine.